arvidn/libtorrent/docs/manual.rst

-``size`` is the size of the file (in bytes) and ``offset`` is the byte offset of the file within the torrent. i.e. the sum of all the sizes of the files before this one in the file list this one in the file list..
+``size`` is the size of the file (in bytes) and ``offset`` is the byte offset of the file within the torrent. i.e. the sum of all the sizes of the files before this one in the file list this one in the file list.

+``orig_path`` is set to 0 in case the path element is an exact copy of that found in the metadata.
+In case the path in the original metadata was incorrectly encoded, and had to be fixed in order to be acceptable utf-8, the original string is preserved in ``orig_path``.
+The reason to keep it is to be able to reproduce the info-section exactly, with the correct info-hash.

 ::